iurii-kyrylenko/ik-files/md/kad-network-size-mle.md

 $$
 f_{U_{(1)}, \dots, U_{(k)}}(u_1, \dots, u_k \mid n) = \frac{n!}{(n-k)!} (1 - u_k)^{n-k},
-\quad \text{for } 0 < u_1 < \dots < u_k < 1
+\ \text{for } 0 < u_1 < \dots < u_k < 1
 \tag{1}
 $$

 We derive this later, but notice an important fact now: The optimal ML estimate of $n$ can be obtained by taking into account only $k$-th order statistics.
-The statistics up to k are irrelevant to the estimate.
+The statistics up to $k$ are irrelevant to the estimate.
 In other words, **to estimate the network size only the last k-th distance in ordered lookup results is sufficient**.

 This conclusion can be generalized for the optimal Bayesian estimator, because the LF as a part of posterior distribution is the only place which captures the observation.